dhananjaysinghar/kubernetes_deployment_service_to_service_communication/README.md

 kubectl expose deployment deployment-import-svc --type=LoadBalancer --name=lb-import-svc  --port=9090
 minikube tunnel

-Note: Run minikube at end to expose the lb to localhost
+Note: Run minikube tunnel at end to expose the lb to localhost
-Note: one service to another service communicate over lb-name (lb-doc-svc)
+Note: We can call service to another service over lb-name (lb-doc-svc)
 ~~~

 ### Output: